UniversalDevicesInc/udi_python_interface/PortingGuide.md

  * The interface module now has a generic data class.
 This reflects changes in the Polyglot core to separate the various data types.

-   Create local data class objects for the datatypes you need to use
+   Create local data class objects for the data types you need to use

    ``` Python
        self.Parameters = Custom(polyglot, 'customparams')